MMoses12/Quicksort-variants/README.md

 ## Experimentation Setup
 To compare the competing algorithms on datasets of size n, the following methodology is employed:

-__1.__ Generate n integers within the range [0, 2n) pseudorandomly using the random number generator of your computer.
+__1.__ Generate n integers within the range [0, 2n) pseudorandomly using the random number generator of your computer. <br />
 __2.__ Perform the sorting experiment 50 times to calculate the average performance of each competitor for each performance metric.
-Compute the variance of the performance metric as well.
+Compute the variance of the performance metric as well. <br />
 __3.__ The experimentation is conducted for the following values of n:
   - 10,000
   - 100,000